 In the early 2000s, 7-Eleven focused on bringing this value to the customer and grew to 25,000 stores around the time the company celebrated its 75th anniversary.

 Since its inception, 7-Eleven has banked not on just one great idea, but many to remain successful.
 7-Eleven has had numerous accomplishments and milestones in its long history, including a number of "firsts" through the years.
 7-Eleven was the first convenience and food retailer to advertise on television, provide convenience-oriented customers with fresh-brewed coffee in to-go cups, offer self-serve soda fountain drinks and the first to offer monster-sized drinks, Big Gulp® beverages, sell pre-paid phone cards, offer self-serve ATM services and to offer cash payment for online bills, purchases or load funds into an e-wallet with PayNearMe.

 Recently, with the budget-conscious customer in mind, 7-Eleven was one of the first convenience retailers to offer its private brands, 7-Select™ and 7-Eleven, for more than 300 food and non-food items.

 The original 7-Eleven store/ice dock, although rebuilt a few times, remained open at its original birthplace in the Oak Cliff section of Dallas until 1995.
 Still headquartered in its birthplace city, 7-Eleven remains an active member of the Dallas community.

-Through 86 years in business, 7-Eleven’s mission is still to serve its customers at its close to 51,600 stores around the world.
+Through 86 years in business, 7-Eleven’s mission is still to serve its customers at its more than 52,100 stores around the world.
 You’ll continue to find among the staples, fresh sandwiches, new-age beverages and the product that started it all – ICE – but now in a convenient-to-carry package for home entertainment.